WHAT IS HIGH POROSITY HAIR?

 High porosity hair is characterized by a very open cuticle structure.
-The cuticles are little scales that cover the outside layer of the hair’s surface, they control how much moisture can penetrate into and leave the hair shaft.
+Cuticles are the little scales that cover the outside layer of the hair’s surface.
+They control how much moisture can penetrate into and leave the hair shaft.
 In the case of high porosity hair, they are wide open, which means that the moisture can easily reach inside the hair shaft.
-However, as easily as the moisture sank in it can flow out again, making the hair particularly dry.
-This can make the hair appear frizzy, and more prone to damage.
+However, as easily as the moisture entered in, it can flow out again, making the hair dry.
+This can make the hair appear frizzy, and makes it more prone to hair damage.

 Each hair porosity type has its own unique characteristics, knowing how high porosity hair behaves can help you to work out if your hair falls within this category.

 - To test for high porosity hair you can spray some water on a clean, product-free strand, the water will instantly sink into the hair shaft if it is high

 - The hair instantly becomes wet when under the shower

 - Light products don’t moisturize enough

 - There is lots of frizz and the hair tangles very easily

 - The hair takes color very easily and it can be stained even by semi-permanent dyes

 As with all hair types, a different approach is required to rejuvenate and restore your hair to its very best.